-In this Capsule vs Nimble review we look at two similarly-priced CRM systems, to help you see which is the best fit for your organisation.
+In this Capsule vs Nimble review we look at two CRM systems aimed at small businesses, to help you see which is the best fit for your organisation.

 An introduction to CRM

 Before delving into the specifics of Capsule vs Nimble, it is worth taking a quick look at what a CRM or ‘customer relationship management’ tool actually is.
 In essence a CRM system is an application which is primarily used for keeping tabs on potential and existing clients (helping you to convert your leads and keep your existing clients happy); but in addition to this core function, most CRM systems help you carry out a range of useful business tasks.
 CRM systems will typically allow you to: